-Core Process works with mindfulness to drop into the present, to notice with kindness and curiosity what’s happening now; the habits and landscape of present experience.
+Core Process is a long term relational psychotherapy that works with mindfulness to drop into the present, to notice with kindness and curiosity what’s happening now; the habits and landscape of present experience.

 Working together in a kind, collaborative space this is a creative exploration using talking, movement, contact, dream work, nature, art, sound, ritual and imagination.
 We only go as fast the slowest part of you wants to go - which is why this type of approach is called depth psychology.
 The safe container of the therapeutic relationship can offer a mirror to explore attachment patterns from the past.

 As awareness grows so then may our ability to make new choices, create lasting change and increase feelings of joy and happiness.

 Core process brings together both ancient Buddhist psychologies and modern Western theories of attachment and pre and perinatal psychotherapies.